-What is an Operating System and its Functions/Role?
+What is an Operating System and its Functions/Roles?

-For a computer user, it is not feasible to give instructions directly to the hardware.
+Giving instructions directly to the hardware is not feasible for a computer user.
 If a user wants to do that, it requires converting high-level instructions into the machine language of the underlying hardware.
 But still, not possible all the time, as a user might not be a tech guy.
 So there is a system software named Operating System.

-Other than just accessing hardware, an Operating System(OS) plays a role in using resources efficiently and securely.
-If there are multiple processes are running by multiple users.
-An OS will schedule the processes so that there will be lesser workaround time, and one user process will not interfere with any other user process.
+Other than just accessing hardware, an Operating System(OS) plays a role in using resources efficiently and securely for the user and system processes.
+In case when various users run multiple processes.
+An OS will schedule the processes for less workaround time, and one user process will not interfere with any other user process.

 -